turnerbenjamin/mb230_revision_notes/3_contact_center/1_deploy_contact_center.md

 The omni channel insights dashboard is split into two sections:

-- The insights dashboard: Contains inoformation about KPIs
+- The insights dashboard: Contains information about KPIs
 - Sentiment Analysis: Overview of KPIs and trends related to sentiment analysis

 #### Set-Up